 In 2001, two legacy schools merged to form Alliant International: the United States International University and the California School of Professional Psychology.
 In 2010, the university acquired the San Francisco Law School.
-Each of these legacy schools enjoys a history of providing unique educational opportunities, specifically to non-traditional students.
+Each of these legacy schools has a history of providing unique educational opportunities to non-traditional students.
 In fact, the San Francisco Law School, originally founded in 1909, was one of the first law schools to seek out women applicants.

 Alliant International boasts a number of other firsts, including the first doctoral program in forensic psychology, the first alternative certification program for teachers in California, and the first U.S.-based doctoral program in clinical psychology to be hosted in Asia.

-Today, Alliant International comprises five colleges in six California cities and three international campuses.
+Today, Alliant International comprises five colleges in six California cities.
 Alliant considers itself a “professional practice” school, meaning that the programs and curriculum are designed to prepare students for professional careers.
 As such, students here will benefit from the school’s stated philosophy of “theory and practice; scholarship and application.”

-At the San Diego campus of Alliant International, students can choose from 31 graduate programs and five bachelor’s degree programs.
+At the San Diego campus of Alliant International, students can choose from 31 graduate programs.
 Graduate programs include educational psychology, school neuropsychology and business administration.
 At the undergraduate level, students can study child development, political science and criminal justice systems.
 Many of the school’s programs may also be pursued entirely online.

 Alliant International University Accreditation Details